ansible/ansible/html/_sources/modules.txt

 *src*::

-Local absolute path to a file to copy to the remote server
+Local path to a file to copy to the remote server.
+This can be an absolute or relative path.

 *dest*::

-Remote absolute path where the file should end up
+Remote absolute path where the file should end up.

 This module also returns md5sum information about the resultant file.